radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

   +  Linux platform version ``1.3.0`` or later.
   +  Windows platform version ``1.0.0`` or later.

- The max stop timeout value is 120 seconds and if the parameter is not specified, the default value of 30 seconds is used.
+ For tasks that use the Fargate launch type, the max stop timeout value is 120 seconds and if the parameter is not specified, the default value of 30 seconds is used.
  For tasks that use the EC2 launch type, if the ``stopTimeout`` parameter isn't specified, the value set for the Amazon ECS container agent configuration variable ``ECS_CONTAINER_STOP_TIMEOUT`` is used.
 If neither the ``stopTimeout`` parameter or the ``ECS_CONTAINER_STOP_TIMEOUT`` agent configuration variable are set, then the default values of 30 seconds for Linux containers and 30 seconds on Windows containers are used.
 Your container instances require at least version 1.26.0 of the container agent to use a container stop timeout value.
 However, we recommend using the latest container agent version.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-update.html) in the *Amazon Elastic Container Service Developer Guide*.
 If you're using an Amazon ECS-optimized Linux AMI, your instance needs at least version 1.26.0-1 of the ``ecs-init`` package.
 If your container instances are launched from version ``20190301`` or later, then they contain the required versions of the container agent and ``ecs-init``.
 For more information, see [Amazon ECS-optimized Linux AMI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*.
- The valid values are 2-120 seconds.
+ The valid values for Fargate are 2-120 seconds.
 * **SystemControls**: [SystemControl](#systemcontrol)[]: A list of namespaced kernel parameters to set in the container.
-This parameter maps to ``Sysctls`` in tthe docker container create command and the ``--sysctl`` option to docker run.
+This parameter maps to ``Sysctls`` in the docker container create command and the ``--sysctl`` option to docker run.
 For example, you can configure ``net.ipv4.tcp_keepalive_time`` setting to maintain longer lived connections.
 * **Ulimits**: [Ulimit](#ulimit)[]: A list of ``ulimits`` to set in the container.
 This parameter maps to ``Ulimits`` in the [Create a container](https://docs.aws.amazon.com/https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.aws.amazon.com/https://docs.docker.com/engine/api/v1.35/) and the ``--ulimit`` option to [docker run](https://docs.aws.amazon.com/https://docs.docker.com/engine/reference/run/).
 Valid naming values are displayed in the [Ulimit](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_Ulimit.html) data type.
 This parameter requires version 1.18 of the Docker Remote API or greater on your container instance.
 To check the Docker Remote API version on your container instance, log in to your container instance and run the following command: ``sudo docker version --format '{{.Server.APIVersion}}'``
   This parameter is not supported for Windows containers.
 * **User**: string: The user to use inside the container.
 This parameter maps to ``User`` in the docker container create command and the ``--user`` option to docker run.